-We dropped support for Visual Studio versions older than Visual Studio 2015 Update 3 (see this thread for instructions on how to set up Visual Studio correctly visit this link).
+We dropped support for Visual Studio versions older than Visual Studio 2015 Update 3 (see this thread for instructions on how to set up Visual Studio correctly Link).

 Our goal for this year is to replace as much legacy code as possible with modern C++.

 Legacy code refers to all code prior to the creation of the AscEmu project.
 This code represents over a decade of community efforts and is licensed under the Affero General Public License (AGPL).
-Going forward, all new contributions will be licensed under the MIT license, which permits use of the source without restriction. visit this link
+Going forward, all new contributions will be licensed under the MIT license, which permits use of the source without restriction.
+Link

 This license is designed to force all users of the software to release the source if they provide access to the program in any form.
 This includes providing access to a hosted service via networking.
 This is more restrictive than the GPL (a license preferred by many other open source projects), which requires source disclosure only when providing the binary itself.